 15 Myths We’re Busting About the FAFSA® Process

-The U.S. Department of Education’s office of Federal Student Aid provides around $112 billion in federal student aid annually.
-Yet our FY 2021 Annual Report found that only about 61% of high school students submitted the Free Application for Federal Student Aid (FAFSA®) form between October 2020 and September 2021.
+The U.S. Department of Education’s office of Federal Student Aid provides around $111 billion in federal student aid annually.
+Yet our annual reporting finds that only a fraction of high school students submit the Free Application for Federal Student Aid (FAFSA®) form.

 Myth 1: The FAFSA® form costs money.